gideonfu55/ColmarAcademy-html-assessment/README.md

 # html-assessment

-FSD assessment revisted - looked through and amended some previous mistakes
+FSD assessment revisited - looked through and amended some previous mistakes

 ● What did you like about this project?